wp-plugins/playwire/readme.txt

 == Changelog ==

+= 1.0.8.1 =
+* More log-in page bug fixes

+= 1.0.8 =
+* More log-in page bug fixes

+= 1.0.7 =
+* Log-in page bug fixes

+= 1.0.6 =
+* Small styling changes

+= 1.0.5 =
+* New on-boarding help experience to guide you through using the plugin after signing in.
+* Updated banner and thumbnail images for display in Wordpress Plugin Directory

 = 1.0.4 =
-* Naming changes, Plugin is now called "Playwire Wordpress Video Player"
+* Naming changes, Plugin is now called "Playwire Video"
 * Added "Playwire Settings" to Playwire Admin menu
 * Hid API token and Sync checkbox from settings login
 * Added loading screen after clicking "Save Settings"